matthew-tfs/mjcb.io/static/docs/blog/00066/README.md

 There do not appear to be any results available online for any Skills Canada competition prior to 2002.

 I copied the results information into spreadsheets for each year.
 I used the Excel 2004 XML Spreadsheet (.xml) format because it stores information in plain text and works well with Git.
 It is readable with Microsoft Excel and LibreOffice Calc.

+## scnc_it_and_network_support_results.xml ##

+This file tracks the ranking of all post-secondary institutions in the IT and Network Support competition.

+I used the Excel 2004 XML Spreadsheet (.xml) format because it stores information in plain text and works well with Git.
+It is readable with Microsoft Excel and LibreOffice Calc.